TOTPRadius LDAP Configuration

 Starting from version 0.2.5 LDAPS is also supported, use ldaps:// protocol in the server address .
 Using LDAPS is possible with FQDN only - make sure you add the CA certificates used by your LDAPS server.

 ► LDAP username format - Username format.
 UPN suffix or leading domain name. %username% will be replaced by the actual username.
 Examples: %username%@domain.local or DOMAIN\%username%.
+This field cannot be left empty.

 Enrollment